 In the final, Sam faced off against Finnlay Withington from Manchester and played a great set of games.

-This could be the year that Sam progresses on the senior ranks; let us hope to see take part in the Commonwealth Games in July.
+This could be the year that Sam progresses in the senior ranks; let us hope to see them take part in the Commonwealth Games in July.